- Chart

 Core Business Areas

-- Hosting: Offers various web hosting solutions, including shared hosting, VPS hosting, and dedicated servers.
+- Hosting: The company provides a range of web hosting solutions, including shared hosting, VPS hosting, dedicated servers, and WordPress-specific hosting, catering to various website needs and traffic levels.

 Leadership and Structure